http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 API users.
 In case you're new to Lenses, here's a recap...

 ### Lenses - a recap
-Lenses in [http4k] are typically used to provide typesafe conversion of typed values into and out of HTTP messages, although this concept has been extended within the [http4k] ecosystem to support that of a form handling and request contexts.
+In [http4k], Lenses are typically used to provide typesafe conversion of typed values into and out of HTTP messages, although this concept has been extended within the [http4k] ecosystem to support that of a form handling and request contexts.

-A Lens itself is an object which defines type parameters representing input `IN` and output `OUT` types and implements one (a `Lens`) or both (a `BiDiLens`) of the following interfaces:
+A Lens is an stateless object responsible for either the one-way (or Bidirectional) transformation of

+It defines type parameters representing input `IN` and output `OUT` types and implements one (for a `Lens`) or both (for a `BiDiLens`) of the following interfaces:

 1. **LensExtractor** - takes a value of type `IN` and extracts a value of type `OUT`
 2. **LensInjector** - takes a value of type `IN` and a value of type `OUT` and returns a modified value of type `IN`